Grendon, Warwickshire

 Grendon is a civil parish which includes both Old Grendon and New Grendon in North Warwickshire, England.
 Old Grendon is a village situated three miles (5 km) west of Atherstone and five miles (8 km) east of Tamworth centred on the A5 (Watling Street).
 It lies on the north-western tip of Warwickshire, divided from Leicestershire by a small stream and by the River Anker.
-Also, Grendon has since enlarged and has a population of 1000.
+Also, Grendon has since enlarged and has a population of 1,943 in the 2021 census.